rackerlabs/technical-blog/_posts/2020-03-19-rackspace-launches-new-database-administration-service-block-offerings.md

 ### Features

-**Access to expertise:** Rackspace has a team of over 300 certified DBAs experienced with troubleshooting and maintenance execution on relevant database technologies.
+- **Access to expertise:** Rackspace has a team of over 300 certified DBAs experienced with troubleshooting and maintenance execution on relevant database technologies.

-**Availability monitoring:** Rackspace experts leverage monitoring tools that lets them track metrics and events on your database.
+- **Availability monitoring:** Rackspace experts leverage monitoring tools that lets them track metrics and events on your database.
 These experts either fix an issue when it occurs or notifies you of any necessary next steps.

-**Backups, restoration, and recovery:** In partnership with the Rackspace Managed Backup Team, the database team ensures backups are properly executed and recovers data in the event of a crash or storage failure.
+- **Backups, restoration, and recovery:** In partnership with the Rackspace Managed Backup Team, the database team ensures backups are properly executed and recovers data in the event of a crash or storage failure.

-**User and security management:** Rackspace has team of experts to help manage database environments by controlling access and implementing best practices.
+- **User and security management:** Rackspace has team of experts to help manage database environments by controlling access and implementing best practices.

-**Round-the-clock support:** Rackspace experts monitor databases to ensure they're operating correctly and act as needed to avoid potential issues.
+- **Round-the-clock support:** Rackspace experts monitor databases to ensure they're operating correctly and act as needed to avoid potential issues.
 These experts react quickly to issues and give feedback on necessary changes for performance improvement.

 ### Benefits

-**Low Total Cost of Ownership:** DBA resources are expensive and scarce.
+- **Low Total Cost of Ownership:** DBA resources are expensive and scarce.
 Rackspace provides you with cost-effective access to a deep pool of DBA expertise to ensure your databases are healthy and available without hiring extra resources or assuming additional costs.

-**Proven expertise at scale:** With 300+ certified DBAs managing over 30,000 databases across the globe, Rackspace manages some of the largest and most complex database implementations in the world.
+- **Proven expertise at scale:** With 300+ certified DBAs managing over 30,000 databases across the globe, Rackspace manages some of the largest and most complex database implementations in the world.

-**Customer’s team augmentation:** You get access to an extended team of experts that can ensure that instances and databases are created or changed based on best practices and sized correctly every time.
+- **Customer’s team augmentation:** You get access to an extended team of experts that can ensure that instances and databases are created or changed based on best practices and sized correctly every time.
 You can also segregate duties to better secure your product environment.

-**Reliability:** Rackspace works with expert storage and backup engineers to resolve issues and ensure that backups occur as expected and restore from backup data as needed.
+- **Reliability:** Rackspace works with expert storage and backup engineers to resolve issues and ensure that backups occur as expected.
+Rackspace also helps to restore from backup data as needed.

 ## Advanced database tuning

-Work together with Rackspace certified DBA’s to optimize performance and speed up innovation.
+Work together with Rackspace certified DBAs to optimize performance and speed up innovation.
 Your lead DBA conducts regular performance analysis and recommends database improvements.
 Your lead DBA also provides advanced troubleshooting, and best practice consultation on leveraging supported database technologies for long term database planning.

 ### Features

 In addition to the Proactive database management features, you also receive:

-**Lead Database Administrator:** Every customer is assigned a named DBA who serves as an expert on both the database platform and the supported application environment.
+- **Lead Database Administrator:** Every customer is assigned a named DBA who serves as an expert on both the database platform and the supported application environment.
 The Lead DBA conducts regular customer health checks to identify any potential issues or areas of improvement.

-**Performance analysis and optimization:** The more complex the database implementation and traffic volume, the more challenging to get databases performing optimally.
+- **Performance analysis and optimization:** The more complex the database implementation and traffic volume, the more challenging to get databases performing optimally.
 This can range from queries that are running too slowly, to replication lag, and other issues.
-Rackspace’s DBA team has the customized tooling and experience to get the most out of database technologies.
+The Rackspace DBA team has the customized tooling and experience to get the most out of database technologies.
 Rackspace experts are available to assist with identifying performance issues and making suggestions on tuning database parameters to maximize performance and uptime.

-**Advanced troubleshooting:** Sometimes a database performance or stability issue extends beyond just the database itself.
-Rackspace experts can analyze database usage and work with you to identify how your applications are using the database to diagnose even the most complex database issues.
+- **Advanced troubleshooting:** Sometimes a database performance or stability issue extends beyond the database itself.
+Rackspace experts can analyze database usage and work with you to identify how your applications are using the database to diagnose even the most complex issues.

-**Best practices consultation:** Customers can often be unsure about how a database technology will respond to a change in the application layer or they might want to take advantage of a new database technology feature.
+- **Best practices consultation:** Customers can often be unsure about how a database technology will respond to a change in the application layer or they might want to take advantage of a new database technology feature.
 Rackspace has the expertise to answer some of the most complex questions and offer the correct guidance.

-**Long-term database planning:** As workloads grow, database scaling needs and database feature requirements change.
-With in-depth knowledge of the different database technologies and their best practices, Rackspace DBA’s can help plan long-term evolution of their database implementation.
+- **Long-term database planning:** As workloads grow, database scaling needs and database feature requirements change.
+With in-depth knowledge of the different database technologies and their best practices, Rackspace DBAs can help plan long-term evolution of their database implementation.

 ### Benefits

 In addition to the Proactive Database Management benefits, customers get:

-**Accelerated innovation:** Rackspace experts work to quickly get the customer’s databases up and running with optimal performance.
+- **Accelerated innovation:** Rackspace experts work to quickly get the customer’s databases up and running with optimal performance.
 With Rackspace managing their database, customers are free to focus on application innovation and providing value to their clients, speeding up time-to-market and improving their customer experience.

-**Increased value from data:** By reducing data management overhead and maximizing database performance, customers can focus on extracting the most value possible from their data.
+- **Increased value from data:** By reducing data management overhead and maximizing database performance, customers can focus on extracting the most value possible from their data.

 ## Conclusion

-Augment your development team with a Rackspace team of certified DBA’s and database engineers so you can focus on your product instead of the back-end data environment.
-Whether you’re looking to offload routine management tasks or you want access to a team of DBA’s to optimize your workload and plan for the future, Rackspace has a service block that fits.
+Augment your development team with Rackspace certified DBAs and database engineers so you can focus on your product instead of the back-end data environment.
+Whether you’re looking to offload routine management tasks or you want access to a team of DBAs to optimize your workload and plan for the future, Rackspace has a service block that fits.

 <a class="cta blue" id="cta" href="https://www.rackspace.com/data/dba-services">Learn more about Rackspace DBA Services</a>